derekwolpert/rearc-quest/README.md

 ### Phase One

 Creates a Codebuild project that imports this GitHub repo's latest master branch commit.
-The included ``buildspec.yml`` and ``Dockerfile`` direct Codebuild to create a Docker image from the latest build of the Rearc Quest application, and pushes the resulting Docker image into a ECR repository for storage and deployment in phase two.
+The included ``buildspec.yml`` and ``Dockerfile`` direct Codebuild to create a Docker image from the latest build of the Rearc Quest application, and pushes the resulting Docker image into an ECR repository for storage and deployment in phase two.

 ### Phase Two

-Creates a ECS cluster - along with container, task, and service definitions, and basic auto scaling configuration - to run the "dockerized" version of the Rearc Quest application.
-The ECS cluster is routed through a VPC and Loadbalancer with neccessary security grouping access (including a self-signed SSL certificate for "mock" HTTPS access) to allow the running container to be accessible on a public facing DNS URL.
+Creates an ECS cluster - along with container, task, and service definitions, and basic auto scaling configuration - to run the "dockerized" version of the Rearc Quest application.
+The ECS cluster is routed through a VPC and Loadbalancer with necessary security grouping access (including a self-signed SSL certificate for "mock" HTTPS access) to allow the running container to be accessible on a public facing DNS URL.

 ## Prerequisites